As an Amazon Associate I earn from qualifying purchases.

 Who needs a heavy-duty air mattress?

 Let’s be real, 90% of people could benefit from having a heavy-duty inflatable mattress.
 Unless you sleep on it alone, you’ll find that a heavy-duty air mattress will be more comfortable, stretch less, and last longer.
 Even if you and your spouse don’t add up to 800lbs, a high capacity mattress will have benefits.
 Now, if you just want an inflatable mattress to keep in the closet and pull out for your grand-kids once or twice a year, you might get away with a regular mattress.
 Otherwise, you’ll be much better off selecting a higher quality heavy duty mattress option with a high weight capacity.

 - If you aren’t sleeping on the mattress alone: Get a heavy-duty air mattress.
 I’m not over the weight limit of most mattresses, but when we add in my wife (and usually our youngest daughter), we eclipse the weight limit pretty quickly!

 - If you want the mattress to stay more firm during the night: Get a heavy-duty air mattress.
-No matter your weight, a mattress with the materials and seams to hold 600lbs is going to lose much less weight during the night than a mattress rated for 400lbs.
+No matter your weight, a mattress with the materials and seams to hold 600lbs is going to lose much less air during the night than a mattress rated for 400lbs.

 - If you want a mattress to camp with: Get a heavy-duty air mattress.
-The thicker material in high capacity inflatable mattresses make them less likely to puncture when they’re on the ground, poked by a stick, or when a dog jumps on them.
+The thicker material in high capacity inflatable mattresses makes them less likely to puncture when they’re on the ground, poked by a stick, or when a dog jumps on them.
 I’d still keep them away from the fire though…

 - If you are large, heavy, big and tall, etc….then congratulations, you are exactly what manufactures had in mind when they designed their heftiest mattresses.
 So get a heavy-duty air mattress!